 - An offer to settle, either with or without an admission of guilt.

 Depending on the response, your solicitor may be able to negotiate a fair settlement at this point.
 This may help to arrive at a conclusion that avoids litigation.
 However, if the claim is denied or an agreement can’t be reached and your solicitor is still convinced you can win the case, they will send the defendant an N1 medical negligence claim form and any evidence your case is relying on.
 This will initiate the formal legal proceedings.

 Formal legal proceedings

-Once the defendant has filed their defence claim with the court, which will challenge all or part of your case, it will be allocated to either County or High Court, depending on how much compensation you’re seeking and how complex the case is.
+Once the defendant has filed their defence claim, it will be allocated to either County or High Court.
+This depends on how much compensation you’re seeking and how complex the case is.

-The case will proceed as per the court’s timetable, with your barrister setting out the case and calling any witnesses, who will be cross-examined by the defence.
-Once your case and witnesses have been laid out, the defence will have the opportunity to present their own defence and calling their own witnesses.
+The case will proceed as per the court’s timetable, with your barrister setting out the case and calling any witnesses.
+They will be cross-examined by the defence.
+After this, the defence will then have the opportunity to present their own defence and call their own witnesses.